openrobotics/reps/rep.md

 *   **Units:** All linear dimensions in the USD stage must be defined in meters, and all mass values in kilograms.
     *   `metersPerUnit` and `kilogramsPerUnit` metadata must be set to `1.0` in the root layer.
-    *   Simulators importing these assets must apply this scaling factor to all derived physical quantities (torque, stiffness, inertia) at runtime.
+    *   Fallback: while interoperable assets must adhere to 1.0, simulators and converters importing general OpenUSD assets must read these metadata tokens and  apply the appropriate scaling factors to all derived spatial and physical quantities (e.g., coordinates, torque, stiffness, inertia) at load time
-*   **Up-Axis & Chirality:** The stage `upAxis` must be set to `"Z"` and follow the Right-Hand Rule.
+*   **Up-Axis & Chirality:** The stage `upAxis` must be set to `"Z"`.
+Assets must follow the strict ROS Right-Handed coordinate convention: X-forward, Y-left, Z-up.
 *   **Root Transforms:** Assets must not rely on root-node rotations (e.g., `xformOp:rotateX = -90`) to align geometry.
 Points and normals should be transform-applied (frozen) to Z-up at the source level.
 *   **Asset Pivots:** For assets intended to be placed on the ground (e.g., warehouse racks), the root origin should be located at the bottom-center of the asset bounding box (Z=0) to facilitate predictable drag-and-drop scene composition in simulators.
 Mobile bases should adhere to REP 105 origin conventions.